bahim22/work/Docs2/AplusQues.md

 17. enabling MAC filtering only allows devices listed in routers filtering table access
 18. RJ11/45 are common for phone lines & ethernet & use tristed pair cabling
 19. RFC1918 private address sets for IP addresses start w/ 192.168 (v4)
-20. default gateway add. is add that PC would send traffic to
+20. default gateway address is add that computer would send traffic to
     1. default gateway would be a router for SOHO net & sends traffic out to internet.
-21. Static add: manually assigning/entering IP address. recomm to reserve the add in DHCP pool to prevent from being leased again on diff device
+21. Static address: manually assigning/entering IP address. recomm to reserve the add in DHCP pool to prevent from being leased again on diff device
-22. LDAP is successor to DAP and works w/ AD for user auth and mngmnt w/in a network 23."NAT (Network Address Translation) allows our private local network IPv4 addresses to be translated into a public IP address capable of connecting over the Internet."
+22. `LDAP` is successor to DAP and works w/ AD for user auth and mngmnt w/in a network
+23. "`NAT` (Network Address Translation) allows our private local network IPv4 addresses to be translated into a public IP address capable of connecting over the Internet."
+24. `DMZ` (demilitarized zone) sets up separate network that can be accessed from internet, making specific services reachable by external users, but not allowing access to remainder of network (ex. email/web/FTP servers)
+25. `DSL` makes use of phone lines that already exist & are limited by dist. from central office
+26. `ISDN`: integrated services digital network supports use of bearer (B) channels for sending data & D chan. for signal/control

+- a `repeater` re-sends wireless signal to areas that the access point can't cover.
+- A Layer 3 switch is config to participate in routing decisions
+  - routing decisions work on Layer 3 of OSI model (network layer)
+  - standard switches usually refferred at as Layer 2 devices, working as PnP w/o ability to adjust settings (aka unmanaged switch)
+- A crimper is used to crimp a connector (usually last step in making an ethernet cable) to tighten the wiring to right spots in connector so electrical signals pass thru properly.
+- Plug tone generator at jack end of cable and wave toner probe around suspected area to find other end of cable

 ### 802.11 wireless standard, ecryption info